ONLYOFFICE/Kubernetes-Docs/README.md

 ### 5.3 Expose DocumentServer

 #### 5.3.1 Expose DocumentServer via Service (HTTP Only)
-*You should skip step[#5.3.1](#531-expose-documentserver-via-service-http-only) step if you are going to expose DocumentServer via HTTPS*
+*You should skip step[#5.3.1](#531-expose-documentserver-via-service-http-only) if you are going to expose DocumentServer via HTTPS*

 This type of exposure has the least overheads of performance, it creates a loadbalancer to get access to DocumentServer.
 Use this type of exposure if you use external TLS termination, and don't have another WEB application in the k8s cluster.

-To expose DocumentServer via service set `service.type` parameter to LoadBalancer:
+To expose DocumentServer via service, set the `service.type` parameter to LoadBalancer:

 ```bash
 $ helm install documentserver ./ --set service.type=LoadBalancer,service.port=80